 - Practice each lick slowly with a metronome.
 While working slow at first is essential, many jazz and bebop tunes are played at fast tempos, so begin to increase the speed of each lick when you can play it cleanly at a slow tempo.
 Starting slow and accurate can do wonders to your guitar soloing chops.

 - Play each lick in a couple of keys and in at least two different positions on the neck.
 Most guitar lessons tell you to practice in 12 keys, but I advise you to focus on the most popular ones such as C major, Eb major, A minor, E minor, Bb blues, F blues, ….

 - Use backing tracks or Band in a Box so that your ears learn how these jazz guitar licks sound in a musical context.

 - Delve into the concepts and techniques that each lick is built out of.
 Many jazz guitar lessons give you a series of licks without explaining the building blocks used by your favorite jazz guitar players.

 - Construct your own licks using the same techniques and concepts.

 - Learn jazz standards such as Autumn Leaves and improvise your own lines using fragments from each lick in your jazz guitar solo.
-This is the best way to get new vocabulary into your jazz guitar soloing while avoiding to become a “lick player”.
+This is the best way to get new vocabulary into your jazz guitar soloing while avoiding becoming a “lick player”.

 - Sing each lick while playing the guitar chords.

 Before we begin our list of 50 bebop licks, here are two jazz guitar licks that incorporate many of the bebop characteristics in a modern jazz setting.